cloudfoundry-incubator/kubecf/doc/dev/general.md

 [cf-operator]: https://github.com/cloudfoundry-incubator/cf-operator

-It has to be installed in the same kube cluster Kubecf will be deployed to.
+It has to be installed in the same Kubernetes cluster that Kubecf will be deployed to.

 Here we are not using development-specific dependencies like bazel, but only generic tools, i.e. `kubectl` and `helm`.

-[Installing and configuring Helm](helm.md) is the same regardless of the chosen foundation, and assuming that the cluster does not come with helm pre-installed (cluster-side).
+[Installing and configuring Helm](helm.md) is the same regardless of the chosen foundation, and assuming that the cluster does not come with Helm Tiller pre-installed.

 ### Deployment and Tear-down